circt-hls/circt-hls/README.md

 ```
 fud config stages.circt_hls.toplevel ""
 ```

-finally, run `fud config` to ensure that the variables were written correctly.

 # Usage
 The following lists example commands for exercising the available flows.
 If you're interested about the specific passes that are getting executed through `fud`, add `--verbose` to the command line.